JazzyRock1961/JazzyRock1961/README.md

 - 👋 Hi, My name is Oren Clark (JazzyRock1961, here).
-I'm trying to program/internet-program an open website for something I call
+I'm trying to program/internet-program an open website for a political solution I call
 Quorum E-Democracy for any potential "district"'s citizens/residents to use, but specifically focused here in the USA.
 I explain all in four videos (under ten minutes) from when I ran for President in 2020 as a Declarationist: https://www.youtube.com/channel/UCq7slLJPHjLRFeox00vWcmQ